-- accessing other services such as Netflix or video stored elsewhere on your network or
+- Accessing other services such as Netflix or video stored elsewhere on your network.

 - simply being accurate and recognising when the networks change the time of your favourite program.

 All these are investigated and scored by our test TV boffins.

 Our testers have years of expertise in testing televisions, home entertainment gear and PVRs.
 Their expertise ensures each product is assessed accurately and objectively.

 We start by testing the most popular models available and then progress to other models on the market.
 We aim to cover a category evenly, right across the least expensive to the most expensive, and if you can't find an exact model in a review, then you should be able to find one that shares most of its features and functionality.

 While challenges such as the exiting of the popular Tivo PVR brand and the rise of streaming on demand video have led to a reduction in choice, new PVRs continue to deliver new features and functionality.

 Our testing starts with updating each PVR to the latest firmware.
 We then assess each model's user manual, before cataloguing the features and functions.

 In order to assess the EPG performance, our tester examines the following areas: